 Ice slabs hang around a singer and pianist as they embark on Franz Schubert's Winterreise.
 As they venture into the cycle’s twenty-four songs, the music begins to dissolve.
 Nearly imperceptible at first, it fragments at a rate correlated to two hundred years of glacial ice melt.
 Momentary gaps widen into chasms, bridged only by orphaned pitch and timbral material.
 Rare bursts of intact music emerge like stands of old-growth forest—memories of a nature, a winter, that once was.

 A third figure introduces an archive of field recordings: glaciers, traffic-clogged highways, electricity’s hum, rushing water, trees in wind, birdsong, human words.
-Her sounds and the disintegrating music weave together and reverberate through the melting ice.
+These sounds and the disintegrating music weave together and reverberate through the melting ice.

 In postWinterreise, music, sound, ice, and water are cyclically linked in a dramaturgy of environmental and physical transformation—asking who we will become in a world where winter itself is becoming a memory.